jckuri/AzureNeighborlyApp/README.md

 The student should be able to use the live url from Azure App Service in their browser.
 The URL should be accessible to all users on the World Wide Web, or a screenshot should be provided, including the URL, of the live site.

+The live url from Azure App Service (which should be accessible to all users on the World Wide Web), or a screenshot should be provided, including the URL, of the previously live site.

 ### The student should be able to containerize their Flask application with Dockerfile.